drewag/Swiftlier/README.md

 ### As git submodule

 - Run `git submodle add https://github.com/drewag/Swiftlier.git external/Swiftlier`
-- Drag 'SwiftlieriOS.xcodeproj' into your project
+- Drag 'Swiftlier.xcodeproj' into your project
 - Add `import Swiftlier` to the top of any file you would like to use this library in

 Linux and macOS